The Newform $K$-Type and $p$-adic Spherical Harmonics: Abstract

 \section{Abstract}

-Let $K \coloneqq \GL_n(\OO)$ denote the maximal compact subgroup of $\GL_n(F)$ with $F$ a nonarchimedean local field.
-We study the decomposition of the space of square-integrable functions on the unit sphere in $F^n$ into irreducible $K$-modules; for $F = \Q_p$, these are the $p$-adic analogues of spherical harmonics.
+Let $K \coloneqq \GL_n(\OO)$ denote the maximal compact subgroup of $\GL_n(F)$, where $F$ is a nonarchimedean local field with ring of integers $\OO$.
+We study the decomposition of the space of locally constant functions on the unit sphere in $F^n$ into irreducible $K$-modules; for $F = \Q_p$, these are the $p$-adic analogues of spherical harmonics.
 As an application, we characterise the newform and conductor exponent of a generic irreducible admissible smooth representation of $\GL_n(F)$ in terms of distinguished $K$-types.
 Finally, we compare our results to analogous results in the archimedean setting.